Woutitit/woutitit.github.io/in-depth/mixing-and-mastering.md

 Audition all your sounds in context of the (full) mix.
 Really, often your sound may sound a bit too oversaturated but you may find that's what makes it cut through the mix.
 Or, a sound may sound really thin, almost too thin, but when you audition it in your mix it is fine because your mix is already busy.

 Same goes for layering, audition everything together as some layers may be thin but added to the main layer it will give it a great timbre.

+Also, try to not mix your instruments and sounds in solo, of course, you may audition them in solo to hear the effect is applying but ultimately you should always hold what you've applied against the whole mix to really gauge whether it was too much too little or the wrong fx.
+This is a similar comment as to using presets as-is.

 ## Mixing for loudness
 There is mixing and there is mixing (and mastering) for loudness.
 Checkout *How to mix for loudness and why it matters* article for why it matters and how to apply it to your own mix.